 The motto for Regents is the Latin phrase Coram Deo, which means “before the face of God” or “in the presence of God.”
 This short, profound phrase, coined during the Reformation, conveys the essence of what it means to follow Christ the Lord in the totality of our lives.
 We are to live “before the face of God, under the authority of God, to the glory of God.”
 We desire to match every aspect of Regents to this all-encompassing principle.

-Board members, administration, faculty, coaches and other instructional personnel of Regents School, whether full-time, part-time or volunteer, must subscribe to the above Mission, Philosophy, Objectives, and Doctrinal Statement, evidenced by their signing a statement of agreement annually
+Board members, administration, faculty, coaches, and other instructional personnel of Regents School, and any other Board designated individual(s), whether full-time, part-time, or volunteers, are representatives of our community and must believe and abide by the above Purpose, Mission, Philosophy, Objectives, and Doctrinal Statement, as evidenced by their signing a statement of agreement with Article II annually.

 The crest within Regents Traditional Seal is the symbolic heart of the school.